valenfanelli/react-ts-context-redux/README.md

 React TypeScript: Context & Redux

-Este repositorio contiene ejemplos prácticos de cómo manejar estado global en una aplicación React + TypeScript utilizando Context API, useReducer e Interval, así como Redux Toolkit.
+This repository contains practical examples about how to manage the global state in a React + TypeScript application using Context API, useReducer, and Interval, as well as Redux Toolkit.
-Este proyecto fue desarrollado utilizando los conceptos adquiridos en el curso **React & Typescript - The practical guide** de Udemy.
+This project was made using concepts learned in the **React & TypeScript - The Practical Guide** course from Udemy.

 🔹 Timers ⏳ → Context API + useReducer + setInterval

-🔹 Goals con Context 🎯 → Context API + useReducer
+🔹 Goals with Context 🎯 → Context API + useReducer

-🔹 Goals con Redux 🗂️ → Redux Toolkit
+🔹 Goals with Redux 🗂️ → Redux Toolkit

-🚀 Instrucciones para correr el proyecto
+🚀 Instructions to run the project

-🔹 Requisitos previos
+🔹 Prerequisites
-Antes de comenzar, asegúrate de tener instalado lo siguiente:
+Before getting started, make sure you have the following installed:

-- Node.js (Recomendado: v16 o superior)
+- Node.js (Recomended: v16 or later)
-- npm (Administrador de paquetes)
+- npm (Package manager)

-Clonar el repositorio
+Clone the repository
 -   git clone https://github.com/valenfanelli/react-ts-context-redux.git
 -   cd react-ts-context-redux

-Instalar dependencias
+Install dependencies
 -   npm install

-Correr
+Run the project
 -   npm run dev